AliBahramiSani/TAP_Opt_VaR/README.md

 # Asset Pricing Theory — Problem Set 4

 ## Overview
 This repository contains code and analysis for Problem Set 4 in the Asset Pricing Course (PhD 404) at the Stockholm School of Economics, Spring 2025.
-The work, conducted by [Ali Bahrami Sani](https://www.hhs.se/sv/persons/b/bahrami-sani-ali/).
+The work.

 ## Note
 This repository focuses on solving a problem set that involves: